Clown Wall inc. the video Hello, Do You Have a Mask? 2019

 Thanks to Absolute Space for the Arts.
 Exhibition and residency was supported by the Statens Kunstfond and the Academy Council's travel grant 2018.
 Absolute Art Space is supported by the National Culture and Arts Foundation, Cultural Affairs Bureau of Tainan City.

-Excerpts from the performance text
+Excerpts from the Clown Wall performance text

 I’m the one who lives upstairs, in a room just like this.
 It covers the area running from right here, to the gallery reception, on to the glass front and the entrance door facing the street.